smartdevicelink/sdl_evolution/proposals/nnnn-mobile-dynamic-menu-cell-updating.md

 Submenus work very similarly.
 Any menu cell which is staying in the menu which contains subcells will have the subcells checked for the same consistency as the top-level menu.
 Subcells will be marked for addition or deletion in the same way.

 If a menu cell is removed, all subcells will be removed by default because of the way that the `DeleteSubMenu` command works.
-Therefore, any cell that needs to be moved will
+Therefore, any cell that needs to be moved will need to have all of its submenus deleted.

 ## Potential downsides